koibots8230/qr-scout-hub-java/README.md

 A data aggregation hub for QR Scout.

 # How to build and run
 This project uses Apache Maven to build.
-You will need a JDK and Maven 3.6 or later installed to build.
+You will need a JDK Java 21 or later) and Maven 3.6 or later installed to build.

 ```
 $ mvn package
 ```

 This builds a JAR file containing the application.
+The first time you run Maven on this project, it will likely download a **large** number of dependencies to your computer.
+This is because the JavaCV library includes a large number of supported platforms and architectures.
+We may be able to trim these down over time to only those platforms we choose to support.

 ```
 $ mvn dependency:copy-dependencies